DANC 105 Introduction to Performance Studies

 THEA 223 Dramaturgy: An Introduction

 A dramaturg contributes a wide variety of theatrical knowledge—literary, historical, critical, and practical—to the process of producing a play.
 The dramaturg’s function in a theater company is to ask and answer questions, small and large, about everything from the meaning of a single word in a text, to the meanings of the text as a whole.
 The dramaturg must also understand the requirements of production such as acting, directing, and design.
-And the dramaturg must be able to communicate this knowledge and understanding in clear written form to the artists producing the play and to the audiences watching it.
+This class will examine how dramaturgs can synthesize and communicate this knowledge and understanding to the artists producing the play and to the audiences watching it.

 THEA 231 Scene Design